 Fresh Produce Distributions

-The East Texas Food Bank is distributing fresh produce at the East Texas State Fairgrounds in Tyler.
+The East Texas Food Bank is distributing fresh produce at Lindsey Park in Tyler.
 The events will give free produce and fresh items, pending availability, on a first-come, first-serve basis.
 These are drive-thru distributions.
 There are no eligibility or ID requirements to receive the items.
 Entrance to the distribution will be from Spur 364.
 Cars will exit the distribution onto Greenbriar Rd/FM 164. (click here to see a map)